 Frequently Asked Questions

-EnMed is the Texas A&M University School of Engineering Medicine integrated educational and research medical program with a focus on innovation and entrepreneurship.
-It is a partnership between the Texas A&M University School of Medicine, Texas A&M College of Engineering and Houston Methodist Hospital.
+EnMed is an integrated engineering and medical education program with a focus on innovation and entrepreneurship.
+It is a partnership between the Texas A&M University College of Medicine, Texas A&M College of Engineering and Houston Methodist Hospital.

 EnMed students will fulfill all academic and professional requirements for the medical degree, but will engage in additional experiences involving engineering, innovation and entrepreneurship.
 These experiences are integrated into the curriculum from day one, uniquely preparing EnMed graduates to be leaders in inventing and applying cutting-edge technologies into medical practice.

-Students interested must first apply to the School of Medicine.
+Students interested must first apply to the College of Medicine.
 During the secondary application, prospective students can apply to the EnMed option.
-The application process and requirements for applying can be found on the School of Medicine admissions webpage.
+The application process and requirements for applying can be found on the admissions webpage.

 Yes, research is an integral part of this program.